 The first ones you make might take a little extra time.
 But once you get the hang of it, you’ll be spittin ’em out faster than the candy machine on I Love Lucy.

-- 1 cup (2 sticks)unsalted butter, slightly firm
+- 1 cup 2 sticks unsalted butter, slightly firm - 226 gr

 - 1 large egg

-- 1 1/2 teaspoons pure vanilla extract (this is where you can play with flavors)
+- 1 ½ teaspoons pure vanilla extract - this is where you can substitute other extracts

-- Using electric mixer, beat butter until smooth, about 1 minute.
-Add sugar all at once and beat another minute--until also smooth.
-Scrape down bowl and add egg and flavoring.
-Continue to mix just until combined.
-On Low speed, blend in half of the combined dry ingredients along with two teaspoons of hot water.
+- Blend in half of the combined dry ingredients along with two teaspoons of hot water on LOW speed.
 Stop and scrape down the bowl.
-Add remaining dry ingredients and mix JUST until combined.
+Add remaining dry ingredients and mix until combined, but no more.

-- When you have filled the tray, quickly and with a light touch form each "lump" in to a ball.
-In picture below, dough on left has been rolled; dough on right has not.
-If dough is too soft, refrigerate for a few minutes until you can handle it.
+- When you have filled the tray, quickly and with a light touch form each "lump" into a ball.
+In the picture below, the dough on the left has been rolled; the dough on right has not.
+If the dough is too soft, refrigerate for a few minutes until you can handle it.

 - Note: All dough should be of similar consistency.
 If using chocolate and it gets stiff upon standing, add a few drops of hot water.